Giving hints and feedback to the test-taker

 Giving feedback can be configured in the Response Properties Panel on the right of your interaction.

 Modal feedback can be defined as a message presented to the Test-taker outside of the Item, when the test-taker selects an answer.
 Feedback may be triggered by either a correct or an incorrect answer, depending on the conditions set by the test author.
-Follow the steps below if you would like the test-takers to receive modal feedback during this interaction.

 This opens a modal feedback panel in which you can insert the feedback and specify when it should be given.

-Insert your feedback and feedback conditions.
-If the feedback is to be given when the test-taker gets the correct answer, then ensure that the if-statement is set to correct.
+If the feedback is to be given when the test-taker gets the correct answer, then ensure that the if- dropdown is set to correct.
 You can also set it to incorrect or any numeric comparative relationship.

-Then fill in the then-statement by first clicking on the blue Feedback button, and then entering the desired text in the pop-up window.
-When complete, click the done button.
 If alternative feedback for the opposite condition is required, click the Feedback button for the else-statement, and follow the same procedure used to set up the initial feedback.

 If additional modal feedback is required, then click the Add a Modal Feedback button below your first Modal Feedback and repeat the above steps.